DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2025-09-19-adding-safeguarding-concerns-as-a-reason-for-trainee-withdrawal.md

 The ‘Withdraw trainee’ flow has 6 steps:

-- Starting the withdrawals journey
+- starting the withdrawals journey
-- Stating when the trainee withdrew
+- stating when the trainee withdrew
-- Choosing who initiated the withdrawal
+- choosing who initiated the withdrawal
-- Giving reasons why the trainee withdrew
+- giving reasons why the trainee withdrew
-- Asking if the trainee would be interested in applying again
+- asking if the trainee would be interested in applying again
-- Checking your answers
+- checking your answers

 ### Starting the withdrawals journey